 The suit did not specify the dollar amount it seeks in damages.

-Police are investigating the leak of a new LEONA LEWIS song featuring JUSTIN TIMBERLAKE called "Don't Let Me Down," which is being considered for the British pop star's sophomore album.
+Authorities are investigating a leaked new song by Leona Lewis that features Justin Timberlake, called “Don’t Let Me Down.”
+The composition is under consideration for the pop star’s sophomore release.

-IFPI has been working with SyCo and law enforcement agencies in the U.S. and Europe to trace the individuals who stole the Leona Lewis/Justin Timberlake track since the leak was discovered in August 2008.
-"The police investigation is ongoing.
-Such pre-release leaks, however they are sourced, are highly damaging to our members who invest considerable budgets in marketing and promoting music ahead of release," according to the head of IFPI's Internet Anti-Piracy Unit, Jeremy Banks.
+SyCo has been working with IFPI as well as U.S. and European law enforcement since August 2008, when the leak was first discovered, to trace it and find the people responsible for stealing the Leona Lewis/Justin Timberlake song.
+As Jeremy Banks, head of the IFPI Internet Anti-Piracy Unit, reports, the investigation is ongoing.
+He goes on to explain that “such pre-release leaks, however they are sourced, are highly damaging to our members who invest considerable budgets in marketing and promoting music ahead of release.”

 ********** SIDEBAR **********